edsrzf/symfony-di-repro/README.md

-This is a reproduction case for an issue in the Symfony service container.
+This is a reproduction case for an issue in the Symfony service container: https://github.com/symfony/symfony/issues/54294

 Steps to reproduce: